Michael S. Kobor, PhD

 To amplify this research and expand its reach, Dr. Kobor recently launched the UBC Social Exposome Research Excellence Cluster.
 This interdisciplinary effort spanning nine UBC faculties is investigating the health effects of social and environmental factors in order to influence policies and interventions to reduce health disparities across the life course.
 Dr. Kobor’s long-standing appointment as a Fellow of the Canadian Institute for Advanced Research (CIFAR) Child and Brain Development Program, and his past experience as both the Theme Director for “Healthy Starts” at BC Children’s Hospital Research Institute and the Sunny Hill BC Leadership Chair in Child Development, anchor the cluster and continue to drive its success.

 Now, as the inaugural Edwin S.H.
 Leong UBC Chair in Healthy Aging – a UBC President’s Excellence Chair, Dr. Kobor will build UBC’s new comprehensive program of healthy aging research.
 Uniting faculty, trainees, and research personnel across UBC and engaging experts at universities around the world, he will lead new collaborations on a wide range of interrelated projects.
 The new Edwin S.H.
-Leong Healthy Aging Program aims to help us better understand what combination of genetics, environment, and lifestyle choices determine health, and how we might effectively intervene at any stage of disease vulnerability or disease progression to redefine the aging experience and improve quality of life.
+Leong Centre for Healthy Aging aims to help us better understand what combination of genetics, environment, and lifestyle choices determine health, and how we might effectively intervene at any stage of disease vulnerability or disease progression to redefine the aging experience and improve quality of life.